yu-kitagawa/Isaac-GR00T/README.md

 NVIDIA Isaac GR00T N1.6 is an open vision-language-action (VLA) model for generalized humanoid robot skills.
 This cross-embodiment model takes multimodal input, including language and images, to perform manipulation tasks in diverse environments.

-GR00T N1.6 is trained on a diverse mixture of robot data including bimanual, semi-humanoid and an expansive humanoid dataset, consisting of real captured data, synthetic data generated using the components of NVIDIA Isaac GR00T Blueprint ([examples of neural-generated trajectories](./media/videos)).
+GR00T N1.6 is trained on a diverse mixture of robot data including bimanual, semi-humanoid and an expansive humanoid dataset.
 It is adaptable through post-training for specific embodiments, tasks and environments.

 The neural network architecture of GR00T N1.6 is a combination of vision-language foundation model and diffusion transformer head that denoises continuous actions.
 Here is a schematic diagram of the architecture: